Kugelschieber/asl/README.md

 The following features are not implemented yet, but will be in 1.1.0 or a future version:

+* scopes
 * else if
 * arrays within expressions (like someArray-[someEntity])

+scopes won't be supported, since they are a stupid concept and can be replaced by functions.
 There is a simple workaround for arrays within expressions:

 ```